-A lot of the shades had sold out in the foundation too, but I had managed to pick up the shade 1.N Ivory which I now swear by.
+A lot of the shades had sold out.
+I had managed to pick up the shade 1.N Ivory, which I now swear by.
 This foundation costs £9.99 which isn’t that much when compared to other foundations out there.
 Plus I have noticed that there are offers on quite a lot which makes this a bit cheaper.

 I love the packaging as it is simple and sleek yet elegant looking.
-I also love the size of the bottle you get 30ml which actually lasts a really long time to work through.
+I also love the size of the bottle you get 30ml which lasts a long time.
 I must admit though, I aren’t a fan of the pump, it’s like a big silver button that sometimes stays down when you press it, so you have to pull it back up in order to get another pump; which is quite annoying, but it is bearable.